 Dalemain Harvest Celebrations

 Dalemain has always been famous for its beautiful autumn colour, and wonderful collection of ancient apple trees.
-We are celebrating all things Autumnal with a special Harvest Day!
+We will be celebrating all things Autumnal with a special Harvest Day on Sunday 18th September 2022.

 A traditional celebration of the harvest, we will be offering visitors a chance to explore the importance of the Harvest at Dalemain and in Cumbria through the centuries.
 There will be lectures, activities and guided tours, to be enjoyed by everyone from families to gardening experts.